LuckyKoala/LiveScreep/README.md

 * Repair: too complicated, simplify it later -.-;;
 * Travel: travel to destination.
 * Recycle: go to spawn and let spawn recycle self.

+## Remote mining

+place a white-white flag at target room, LiveScreep will handle it as remote-mining room.

+Normally, send a scout first if no vision of that room.
+Then send reserver if reservation.tickToEnd is lower than 1000.

+A pair of harvester-hauler will be sent for per source in target room.

 ## Room planner